shomali11/slacker/README.md

 ## Example 5

-Send an error message to the Slack channel
+Defines two commands that display sending errors to the Slack channel.
+One that replies as a new message.
+The other replies to the thread.

 ```go
 package main